No-Trade-No-Life/Yuan/.legion/tasks/vendor-http-services-rollout/docs/pr-body.md

 ## Risk / Rollback

-- Risk: HTTPProxy not configured for Binance hosts; sanitized logs reduce detail
+- Risk: HTTPProxy not configured for Binance hosts; global fetch override when `USE_HTTP_PROXY=true`; sanitized logs reduce detail
-- Rollback: remove `@yuants/http-services` import/dependency and restore previous logging payloads
+- Rollback: set `USE_HTTP_PROXY` to false or remove `@yuants/http-services` import/dependency and restore previous logging payloads

 ## Links